-I showed that trail building in an around the wetlands is almost exclusively done by the Capybara, who permanently live in the wetlands though other animals would also use their trails.
-These animals like to use the main tourist trails but between the wetland lakes and the major routes also exists a network of minor “social” trails.
+I showed that trail building in an around the wetlands is almost exclusively done by the CapybaraHydrochoerus hydrochaeris, that permanently live in the wetlands though other animals would also use their trails.
+These animals like to use the main tourist trails, but between the wetland lakes and the major routes also exist a network of minor “social” trails.

-The Capybaras’ stronghold is the wetlands but they leave the wetlands for feeding.
-This was done on three major routes leading to neighbouring farmland, adjacent wetlands and into reforested Rainforest with remnant pastures.
+The Capybaras’ stronghold at REGUA is the wetlands but they leave the wetlands for feeding.
+This was done on three major routes leading to neighbouring farmland, adjacent wetlands and into reforested rainforest with remnant pastures.

 I also observed that only the group near the volunteer houses remained and concluded that the animals also formed “Capybara nurseries”.
-A group of 20 to 30 Capybaras would gather on an island and look after the new born and young less than six months of age and guarded by three to six adults.
+A group of 20-30 Capybaras would gather on an island and look after the new born and young less than six months of age, guarded by three to six adults.
 The young were clearly protected with the adult guards looking in every direction supervising the group.
 This nursery island was abandoned about one hour after sunrise each day, the young guided to their day area and to other Capybara groups.
 The majority of Capybaras live loosely dispersed on the shores and islands all over the wetlands.

 Aside from the nursery, I could not find evidence of a constant group of Capybara larger than five animals during my three week study.
 I could not mark any Capybara and there are no individual markings on any Capybara body to distinguish them apart.
 From the pictures of the camera trap I could see that there were no uniform constant groups.
 Capybara would go alone or form differently composed groups daily.

 Over the past three years there was a noticeable relocation of the Capybara population towards human housing especially during night time.
 This behaviour could be the result of a clear increase of larger predators in the wetlands.
-We have seen at least three large Caimans (Caiman latirostris) longer than two metres and there was a clear evidence of an increase of big cat activity in the wetlands.
+We have seen at least three large Broad-snouted Caiman Caiman latirostris longer than two metres and there was a clear evidence of an increase of big cat activity in the wetlands.
 I had read tales from African safari camps of alternating behaviour of animals with young moving towards humans to avoid their predators.